AcTePuKc/icon-image-resizer/README.md

 7. Select the desired size and output format.
 8. Click on "Resize and Save" or "Batch Resize and Save" to save the resized image(s).
 9. Click on "Open Folder" to locate the saved image.
-10. Use the Settings menu to set default directories and other preferences.
+10. Use the Settings menu to set default directories, debug mode, and other preferences.

 ## Screenshots
 I might add some in the future, but probably NOT :)